TheovanKraay/cosmos-odm/README.md

 A production-grade, async-first **Azure Cosmos DB Core (SQL) ODM** for Python with native **vector search**, **full-text search**, and **hybrid search** capabilities built directly into Azure Cosmos DB for NoSQL.

+> **⚠️ Experimental Package**: This package is currently experimental and has not yet been published to PyPI.
+See [Installation](#installation) section for local testing instructions.

 ## Features

 ### 🚀 **Core ODM Capabilities**